-During the 118th Congress, I am proud to serve on The House Committee on Ways and Means and The Select Subcommittee on the Weaponization of the Federal Government.
+During the 119th Congress, I am honored to serve on The House Committee on Ways and Means and The Permanent Select Committee on Intelligence .

 HOUSE COMMITTEE ON WAYS AND MEANS